 Research shows that infertility has a huge impact on the mental health and emotional well-being of those struggling.
 In turn this has a huge impact on their lives in general and their relationships, and sadly their chances of becoming pregnant too.

-So most of all understand that the one thing you can truly do to help your 'bestie' when they confide in your (or anyone else), is let them know how much you care about them and that you will always be there when they need you.
+So most of all understand that the one thing you can truly do to help your 'bestie' when they confide in you (or anyone else who does), is let them know how much you care about them and that you will always be there when they need you.

-If you are interested in finding out what it would be like to work with a Freedom Fertility Coach, please click here.
+If you are interested in finding out what it would be like to work with a Freedom Fertility Specialist, please click here.